FAQ & Troubleshooting

 • Verify the queue exists

-• Ensure message payload is under 100 KB
+• Ensure message payload is within the allowed limit

 • Remember: pull() puts messages in Processing state - use ack() or reject() to finalize